Copperfield Academy- SEND Report March 2021

 External Agencies: Physiotherapists, Occupational Therapists, Communication Assistance Team, Speech and Language Therapists, Educational Psychologists, CAMHS (Child and adolescent mental Health), NHS Speech and Language support, Hearing Impaired Service Kent Association for the Blind Specialist Teachers from the local authority through the LIFT (Local Inclusion Forum Team) process.
 Children and families have access to professionals through the Early Help team.

 We are an inclusive school.
 Children have access to provision depending on their need.
 We differentiate work as appropriate to enable all children to progress at their level and support the SEND and more able children as necessary.
 Due regard is taken to make reasonable adjustments not only for children with identified SEND but for all groups of learners who may be deemed as being vulnerable due to their characteristics.
 Risk assessments for individuals are carried out as required.

-When this report was written, our attendance figures were averaging at between 93-95%.
+When this report was written, our attendance figures were averaging at between 93-95% (not considering COVID-19 lockdown).
 Although below national standards, we are working tirelessly with the Local Authority and our families to increase levels of attendance, punctuality and long term improvements in attending school across all year groups.

 At Copperfield Academy, we pride ourselves in having exemplary behaviour patterns across all year groups.
-With an average of fewer than 5 fixed term exclusions each term, no permanent exclusions in this whole academic year, (this is lower than similar schools in Gravesham and considerably lower than the national average for a school of our size) we are very fortunate to have warm, caring and kind children here at Copperfield Academy.
+With an average of 0 fixed term exclusions each term, no permanent exclusions in this whole academic year, (this is lower than similar schools in Gravesham and considerably lower than the national average for a school of our size).

 Identification, Assessment and Provision